What is GitHub Actions and why is it used?

 How do you define a workflow file in GitHub Actions?

-Answer: A workflow file is defined in YAML syntax and is placed in the .github/workflows
+Answer: A workflow file is defined in YAML syntax and is placed in the .github/workflows directory of your repository.
+Here’s an example of a simple workflow file:

 yamlCopy code